stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 A bit is set if it has the value 1 and is clear or not set if it has the value 0.
 If the binary value has 8 bits then it represents one byte.
 Occasionally you will see two-byte values written in binary, for example `%0000000011111111`.

-The bits of a byte are numbered from 0 to 7, with bit #0 being the least significant (rightmost) bit and bit #7 the most significant (leftmost) bit:
+The bits of a byte are numbered from 0 to 7.
+Bit #0 is the least significant (rightmost) bit and bit #7 is the most significant (leftmost) bit:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/bit-numbers-2x.png "Bit numbering")